 Pre-cooked Chickpea Dumplings

-The Pre-cooked Chickpea Dumplings are simply delicious and above all very easy and quick to make.
-They can be used for many preparations, even cold ones, especially during the hottest period of the year.
-In the end, just a few ready ingredients and a rough kneading of the mixture, which should remain a little sticky.
-With whole wheat flour and type 2 flour, the only ones I use for what I need, you shouldn’t need to add more because they’re richer in fiber.
-Otherwise, if the dough is too sticky, add more flour but a little at a time to reach the optimal result.
-If in the end it turns out more consistent, it will still be fine, they’ll just be a bit harder but equally delicious.
+The Pre-cooked Chickpea Dumplings are simply delicious and especially easy and quick to make.
+They can be used for many preparations, even cold ones, especially during the hottest time of the year.
+In the end, just a few ready-made ingredients, and a rough mix of the dough is enough, which should remain a bit sticky.
+With whole wheat flour and type 2 flour, the only ones I use for what I need, you shouldn’t need to add more because they are richer in fiber.
+Otherwise, if the dough turns out too sticky, add more flour but little by little so that you can achieve the optimal result.
+If it turns out stiffer in the end, it’s still fine, they’ll just be a bit tougher but just as delicious.

-If you like homemade pasta, then don’t miss the upcoming recipes:
+If you like homemade pasta, then don’t miss the next recipes:

 Pre-cooked Chickpea Dumplings